ABOUT BEN

 BEN DEWELL FOR CONGRESS

-Ben cannot run for CA–20 without your support!
-All Donations to Ben’s official campaign, the Federal Election Commission (FEC) registered BEN DEWELL FOR CONGRESS, are handled by two third party on-line political fundraising platforms, ActBlue, and the non-partisan, Raise the Money.
-Ben’s FEC registered campaign committee, BEN DEWELL FOR CONGRESS, may be searched on the FEC site, and secure donations made directly on either platform.
-Please support BEN DEWELL FOR CONGRESS on whichever fundraising platform you are comfortable with.
+Ben cannot run his grassroots campaign for CA–20 without your support!
+All donations to Ben’s official campaign, the Federal Election Commission (FEC) registered BEN DEWELL FOR CONGRESS, are handled by either of two third party on-line fundraising platforms – the non-partisan Zeffy, and ActBlue.
+Zeffy (i.e., “zero fees”) takes NO overhead from donations.
+It ASKS for a totally optional donation to the Zeffy platform only after a secure donation is pledged to the campaign.
+Ben’s FEC registered campaign committee, BEN DEWELL FOR CONGRESS, may be searched on the FEC.gov site.
+Please support BEN DEWELL FOR CONGRESS with your secure donation on whichever fundraising platform you are comfortable with.